 How long: 6 nights

-Golden Eagles are one of Europe’s most impressive and majestic birds, and notoriously difficult to photograph.
+Golden eagles are one of Europe’s most impressive and majestic birds, and notoriously difficult to photograph.
 Based in a remote and rustic base north of Stockholm, you will have access to a hide in the midst of one of the most robust populations in Europe.
-There are no captive birds in controlled conditions here, just plenty of opportunities to photograph Golden Eagles in a coniferous forest, decorated with snow, and a warm and welcoming forest lodge waiting for you at the end of every day.
+There are no captive birds in controlled conditions here, just plenty of opportunities to photograph golden eagles in a snowy coniferous forest, and a warm and welcoming lodge waiting for you at the end of every day.

 Trip: Golden Eagles in Winter

 Who: Wildlife Worldwide

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!